Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How much caffeine is too much for OAB?
-There's no universal threshold — some women are affected by a single cup of coffee, while others tolerate moderate amounts.
-As a starting point, try limiting intake to 100mg or less per day (roughly one small coffee) and observe how your symptoms respond.
+There's no universal threshold.
+Some women notice symptoms from a single cup of coffee, while others tolerate moderate amounts.
+As a starting point, try limiting intake to about 100mg per day (roughly one small coffee) and see how your symptoms respond.

 Does decaf coffee still affect the bladder?
 Decaf has much less caffeine (2-15mg per cup vs 95-200mg) and is generally better tolerated.
 However, coffee is also mildly acidic, which can irritate sensitive bladders regardless of caffeine content.

 Do I have to give up caffeine completely?
 Not necessarily.
 Many women can tolerate a moderate amount.
-The goal is to find your personal threshold — the amount below which your symptoms are manageable.
-Gradual reduction works better than cold turkey.
+The goal is to find your personal threshold, the amount below which your symptoms are manageable.
+Gradual reduction works better than quitting all at once.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy